On This Page

-It is the policy of Los Angeles Pacific University (LAPU) to make every effort to provide and maintain a drug-free campus and workplace.
+It is Los Angeles Pacific University’s (LAPU’s) policy to make every effort to provide and maintain a drug-free campus and workplace.

-It is unlawful to manufacture, distribute, dispense, possess, use, or sell controlled substances or illicit drugs, alcohol, or substances containing tetrahydrocannabinol (THC) at university worksites (e.g., buildings, property, facilities, service areas, and satellite centers of the university), activities or events, or while performing university business.
+Employees are also prohibited from having any such illegal or unauthorized controlled substances in their system while at work (including marijuana regardless of a prescription), and from having excessive amounts of an otherwise lawful controlled substance in their systems.
+It is unlawful to manufacture, distribute, dispense, possess, use, or sell controlled substances or illicit drugs, alcohol, or substances containing tetrahydrocannabinol (THC) at University worksites (e.g., buildings, property, facilities, service areas, and satellite centers of the University), activities or events, or while performing University business.
 All employees are required to comply with this policy as a condition of their continued employment.
 Any employee violating this policy will be subject to disciplinary action, including possible termination of employment.
-Likewise, students are required to comply with this policy whenever they are on the LAPU campus and/or regional campuses.
-Any student violating this policy will be subject to disciplinary action, including possible dismissal from the university.
+All employees are prohibited from distributing, dispensing, possessing, or using alcohol while at work or on duty.
+Furthermore, off-duty alcohol use, while generally not prohibited by this policy, must not interfere with one’s ability to perform the essential functions of one’s job.
+Likewise, students are required to comply with this policy whenever they are on the LAPU campus and/or satellite centers of the University.
+Any student violating this policy will be subject to disciplinary action, including possible dismissal from the University.

 Local, state and federal laws establish severe penalties for violations of drug and alcohol statutes.
 These sanctions, upon conviction, may range from a fine to life imprisonment.
 In the case of possession and distribution of illegal drugs, these sanctions could include the seizure and summary forfeiture of property, including vehicles.
 It is especially important to know that federal laws have established penalties for illegally distributing drugs to include life imprisonment and fines in excess of $1,000,000.
 Some examples of local or state laws are as follows: